-As is current practice, Utah's Student Assessment of Growth and Excellence (SAGE) will be used to calculate growth for grades 4 through 10.
+As is current practice, Utah's Student Assessment of Growth and Excellence (SAGE) will be used to calculate growth for grades 4 through 108.
 Student performance on the growth indicator can be disaggregated and reported for each student group to the extent that 10 or more students in each student group participate in the assessment.

-c.
 Growth of the lowest performing 25% in a school will receive greater weight in the calculation of the growth indicator.
-Specifically, growth for students in the lowest performing 25% in a school will receive a weight of 1.65 in the growth indicator.
+Specifically, growth for students in of the lowest performing 25% in a school will receive a weight of 1.65 in the growth indicator.
+X for grades 3-8 and 1.X for high schools.

+cl-c.
 Graduation Rate.
-Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rates, how the four-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rates students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State-defined alternate diploma under ESEA section 8101(23) and (25).
+Describe the Graduation Rate indicator, including a description of (i) how the indicator is based on the long-term goals; (ii) how the indicator annually measures graduation rate for all students and separately for each subgroup of students; (iii) how the indicator is based on the four-year adjusted cohort graduation rate; (iv) if the State, at its discretion, also includes one or more extended-year adjusted cohort graduation rate is combined with that rate or rates within the indicator; and (v) if applicable, how the State includes in its four-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rate and any extended-year adjusted cohort graduation rate students with the most significant cognitive disabilities assessed using an alternate assessment aligned to alternate academic achievement standards under ESEA section 1111(b)(2)(D) and awarded a State-defined alternate diploma under ESEA section 8101(23) and (25).